 It’s therefore virtually impossible to imagine a courageous, feisty figure like Professor McGonagall being Sorted anywhere other than Gryffindor.
 Similarly, it’s hard to picture a more perfect home for an academic of Professor Flitwick’s caliber than Ravenclaw.
 And yet, when McGonagall and Flitwick underwent the Sorting process, they were both nearly placed in each other’s houses, instead!

-You can actually see where the Hat was coming from as it weighed up where to Sort the pair, as both possess a mixture of traits favored by Godric Gryffindor and Helga Hufflepuff.
+You can actually see where the Hat was coming from as it weighed up where to sort the pair, as both possess a mixture of traits favored by Godric Gryffindor and Rowena Ravenclaw.

 When all is said and done, however, it definitely feels like the Sorting Hat made the right call with regards to both professors.